icecube/icetray-public/cmake/resources/docs/toolset.rst

   set(PYTHON_VERSION "2.6")
   set(PYTHON_FOUND TRUE)

-.. alert:: If you use a nonsystem python as above, your toolset (specifically the boost_python component of the boost tool) must be built against that same python.
+.. warning:: If you use a nonsystem python as above, your toolset (specifically the boost_python component of the boost tool)
+	     must be built against that same python.
 See the page for the :ref:`PythonTool` for more information.

 Troubleshooting
 ---------------